Zenith-AEM/AEM-Safety-Architecture/THREAT_MODEL.md

     AEM Mitigation: Because the AEM resides in ARM TrustZone, it is hardware-isolated from the Host OS.
 Even a full kernel compromise cannot modify the Immutable Exclusion List (IEL) or the Immutable Audit Ledger (IAL).

-C. Unauthorized Data State-Changes (Healthcare/Cloudicity)
+C. Unauthorized Data State-Changes (Healthcare)

     The Threat: A database management AI attempts an unauthorized bulk-export of synthetic patient records (e.g., Synthea datasets) to an external IP.